Soares/simplifience.com/post/intro/motivation.md

 Math and Science are wrong.

-They're not incorrect.
-There are other ways to be wrong.
+They're not incorrect, but there are other ways to be wrong.

 Math makes @post[three grievous mistakes]math/archaic.
 Science inherits all the same mistakes and adds @post[two of its own]science/wrongs.
 Math and science are riddled with @post[contrives]intro/contrives: confusing names, stale concepts, and viewpoints grown twisted over the millennia.